-Unit Addressed Standard # Standard Description Units 4, 6, 7, 8 Standard 1.1 The Creative Process: All students will demonstrate an understanding of the elements and principles that govern the creation of works of art in dance, music, theatre, and/or visual art.
-Units 4, 6, 7, 8 Standard 1.2 History of the Arts and Culture: All students will understand the role, development, and influence of the arts throughout history and across cultures.
-Units 4, 6, 7 Standard 1.3 Performing/Presenting/Producing: All students will synthesize those skills, media, methods, and technologies appropriate to creating, performing, and/or presenting works of art in dance, music, theatre, and/or visual art.

-Unit 4 Standard Aesthetic Responses & Critique Methodologies: All students will 1.4 demonstrate and apply an understanding of arts philosophies, judgment, and analysis to works of art in dance music theatre and/or visual art and analysis to works of art in dance, music, meane, and or visual art.
+Unit Addressed Standard # Standard Description Units 4, 6 and 7 Standard 1.1 The Creative Process: All students will demonstrate an understanding of the elements and principles that govern the creation of works of art in dance, music, theatre, and/or visual art.
+Units 4, 6 and 7 Standard 1.2 History of the Arts and Culture: All students will understand the role, development, and influence of the arts throughout history and across cultures.
+Units 4 and 6 Standard 1.3 Performing/Presenting/Producing: All students will synthesize those skills, media, methods, and technologies appropriate to creating, performing, and/or presenting works of art in dance, music, theatre, and/or visual art.
+Unit 4 Standard 1.4 Aesthetic Responses & Critique Methodologies: All students will demonstrate and apply an understanding of arts philosophies, judgment, and analysis to works of art in dance, music, theatre, and/or visual art.